 |Pin or password||Device or phone||Facial scan or fingerprint|

 Finally, there is deliberate consent to use the financial data for purposes that are required by the services.
 This point is interesting because one of the major problems is that people don’t like to read a lot of text.
-They say “I have read and understood the terms of service” is the biggest lie on the Internet.
+They say “I have read and understood the terms of service” which is the biggest lie on the Internet.

 Banking secret belongs to the end customer, not banks and the customer has the right to share his or her financial information with anyone they please.
 However, it’s always important to know what you consent to (especially when it concerns your finances.)

 Open banking is a very convenient instrument for simplifying our daily lives as end customers as well as our accounting and financial processes as business owners.
-Understanding how TPPs work helps to understand its benefits and calm the worries about the proper handling of financial transaction data.
+Understanding how TPPs work helps to understand their benefits and calm the worries about the proper handling of financial transaction data.

-Need to evaluate your clients’ financial status?
+Need to evaluate your client’s financial status?
 Let’s integrate open banking APIs to simplify your business processes and reduce routine operations.
 This integration would be a great value-added for numerous types of businesses, to name a few: insurance companies, car dealerships, real estate credit companies, etc.

 Do you need to find and integrate a reliable third-party payment provider or develop a software solution for your business to offer your services online?